huggingface/transformers/examples/tensorflow/contrastive-image-text/README.md

 limitations under the License.
 -->

-# VisionTextDualEncoder and CLIP model training examples
+# TFVisionTextDualEncoder and CLIP model training examples

 The following example showcases how to train a CLIP-like vision-text dual encoder model using a pre-trained vision and text encoder.